Murder of Karyn Hearn Slover: Murder investigation

-Slover's autopsy revealed that she had been shot seven times in the head and dismembered using a power saw before being placed into the plastic bags that were sealed using duct tape.
+Slover's autopsy revealed that she had been shot seven times in the head and was dismembered with a power saw before being placed into the plastic bags that were sealed using duct tape.
 Police found several strands of dog hair on the duct tape and remnants of cinders and tall grass.
 David Swann was an early suspect because of an imperfect alibi.
 Investigators were also suspicious of several actions that Swann had performed during the initial search for Slover and because he owned a handgun matching the type that had been used to shoot her.
 Swann participated with police during a search and was eventually cleared of suspicion after footage from an ATM surveillance video cleared him for the missing 40 minutes of his alibi.
 Alibis for other suspects such as Michael Jr. and Slover's ex-boyfriend also ruled them out as suspects.

 A break in the case came in 1998, when police noticed that broken concrete at Miracle Motors, a business owned by Slover's ex-father-in-law Michael Slover Sr., were similar to concrete blocks used to weigh down Karyn Slover's body.
 A forensic geologist was brought in to see if anything on the Slovers' business matched evidence found at the scene of the crime.
 The geologist found that not only was the concrete consistent with that found at Miracle Motors, but that evidence found in the abandoned car was also likely from the Slovers' business.
 The task force sifted through dirt at Miracle Motors and eventually discovered a metal rivet that matched Paris Club jeans and a button that matched to a white shirt, both of which Karyn Slover had been wearing the day of her murder.
 Police also reported finding bones at the scene, but these were not introduced at trial and were believed to have been animal meat bones that came from food fed to two dogs that Slover Sr. used to secure the property.